stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Finally we add the following method to the manager to release all attached handlers:
+Finally we add the following method to the manager to release the attached handlers:

 ```java
 private void destroy() {